Vav Labs

 The awkward part arrives when the game stops asking for "a path" and starts asking for decisions: can a 3x3 unit stand here, how far can this enemy move after AP and terrain costs, what route does a crowd take when lanes change, why did this tower placement break the wave, and which tile is reachable without walking through a unit that is allegedly solid.

-PathForge Pro is planned as a commercial Godot navigation layer for that stage of a project.
+PathForge is being developed as a commercial Godot navigation layer for that stage of a project.
 It does not try to replace all navigation in all genres.
 That way lies a framework with a logo, a conference talk, and three haunted abstractions.
 It focuses on grid and tactical navigation first: the part of game AI where the map is discrete, the rules matter, and "why no path?" should have a better answer than silence.

 Features